goal31121/ComfyUI-LevelPixel-Enhanced/README.md

 Furthermore you need to download the [RAM](https://huggingface.co/xinyu1205/recognize_anything_model/resolve/main/ram_swin_large_14m.pth), [RAM++](https://huggingface.co/xinyu1205/recognize-anything-plus-model/resolve/main/ram_plus_swin_large_14m.pth) and [tag2text](https://huggingface.co/xinyu1205/recognize_anything_model/resolve/main/tag2text_swin_14m.pth) models and place it in the /ComfyUI/models/rams/ folder or use the [ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) model downloader.

-You can also configure the location in 'extra\_model\_paths.yaml' in the Confyui folder.
+You can also configure the location in 'extra\_model\_paths.yaml' in the ComfyUI folder.

 ## Update History

-30-05-2025 - Added new node Multimodal Generation Advanced for neural models of multimodal type (for example, for Qwen2.5-VL)
+27-07-2025 - Multimodal Generator Advanced stabilized by natively using the latest version of the llama-cpp-python library 30-05-2025 - Added new node Multimodal Generation Advanced for neural models of multimodal type (for example, for Qwen2.5-VL)

 The license for this package has been changed from Apache 2.0 to GNU GPLv3